Friday, May 29, 2026

 The NCAA wants Kalshi to make clear they have no formal relationship.

-The college sports governing body sent a letter to Kalshi Monday expressing concern that language on its platform suggests an official affiliation.
+The college sports governing body sent a letter to Kalshi on Monday expressing concern that language on its platform suggests an official affiliation.
 The NCAA was particularly unhappy with Kalshi using the phrase “outcome verified from NCAA” in connection with event contracts for NCAA games.

-NCAA has some relationship with Kalshi which involves the NCAA ‘verifying’ or ‘approving’ data for Kalshi,” the letter said.
+“The NCAA is concerned that this language will imply to the consuming public that the NCAA has some relationship with Kalshi which involves the NCAA ‘verifying’ or ‘approving’ data for Kalshi,” the letter said.
 “Given the NCAA’s stance on sports betting, this could cause significant harm to the value and goodwill of the NCAA brand.”

 The NCAA has historically opposed sports betting, though its stance has softened as the practice has become more mainstream.
 Last month, new rules were approved to allow current college athletes to bet on professional sports—although implementation was delayed following the NBA gambling scandal and the NCAA’s own investigation into about 30 current or former men’s basketball players for potential gambling violations.

-While the NCAA may be moving towards allowing its athletes to bet on pro—not college—sports, it does not want Kalshi giving the impression of any formal connection.
+While the NCAA may be moving toward allowing its athletes to bet on pro—not college—sports, it does not want Kalshi giving the impression of any formal connection.
 The organization asked Kalshi to revise the language on its platform and to add a disclaimer to any page related to NCAA games.

 A Kalshi spokesperson said Monday the company is “working on adjusting the language on our site.”